 The Baobab Oil is rich in sterols, palmitic acid, vitamins A, F, C, D, and E. Due to the presence of the sterols and vitamins, baobab is used as a key ingredient in many hair care and skin care products.

 It belongs to the family Malvaceae and is also popular as a defining icon of African bushland (1).

-Scientific Name Of Baobab Oil
+Scientific Name of Baobab Oil

-Adansonia digitata L.
+The botanical name of baobab is Adansonia digitata L.

-History Of Baobab Oil
+History of Baobab Oil

 Baobab or bottle tree is 30 meters tall and an 11-meter thick succulent.
 It originated from Africa and is primarily found in the African continent.
 You can also see them growing in the arid zones of Madagascar, mainland Africa, Arabia, and Australia (2).

 Baobab is one of the most spectacular trees in Africa and has been nicknamed as the “upside-down tree” for its appearance.
 When you look at it, you will notice that its roots grow upwards.

 The Africans consider this as a wonder plant for its specificities.
 The tree of baobab signifies life and positivity.

 The lifespan of baobab trees are very long – usually, thousands of years.
 In fact, a few baobab trees in Madagascar have been known to have existed from the time of Roman civilization and are reported to be 1200 years old.